A Lasry-Lions envelope approach for mathematical programs with complementarity constraints

 The condition~\eqref{set_intersection} in \cref{proposition_PL_linear} imposes an additional geometric structure between \(F_i\) and \(C\) that ensures the KL property.
 However, this condition is nontrivial to verify.
 When \(p>1\), the situation becomes even more complex.
 The condition~\eqref{set_intersection} now becomes

 and, in addition, the following inequality is required:

 Eq.~\eqref{grad_align} can be interpreted as a \emph{gradient alignment} condition, which requires that the gradients do not cancel each other out excessively, or, equivalently, exhibit some degree of positive correlation.
 The problem structures under which~\eqref{set_intersection} and~\eqref{grad_align} naturally arise will be explored in future work.
 Nevertheless, even when \(\mathcal{G}\) lacks the proximal-PL property, we can still solve~\eqref{feasibility_prob} for a starting point of \cref{algorithm2}, albeit heuristically, as the method then only guarantees convergence to a stationary point of~\eqref{feasibility_prob}.
 The complete algorithm is presented in \cref{algorithm3}, and its effectiveness is demonstrated through a range of numerical experiments in the next section.

-\section{Numerical results}
+\section{Numerical Results}